As a member of the armed forces, it’s important to be in good shape. Sure, it can be hard to drag your ass to the gym.

 New members are sometimes given discounts on memberships.
 In addition to the discount codes available online to help new and current members save on membership fees, there are other discounts extended to military, corporate, and group memberships.

-Discounts may vary in different clubs and thus you may need to talk to a local club representative to know about the specials in your specific location.
+So, you need to talk to a local club representative to know about the specials in your specific location.

 Related Article: 10 Car Insurance Companies Offering Military Discounts (and 8 that don’t)